akka/akka/akka-docs/src/main/paradox/cluster-singleton.md

 This can change when removing that member from the cluster.
 Be aware that there is a short time period when there is no active singleton during the hand-over process.

-The cluster failure detector will notice when oldest node becomes unreachable due to things like JVM crash, hard shut down, or network failure.
+The cluster @ref:[failure detector](typed/cluster.md#failure-detector) will notice when oldest node becomes unreachable due to things like JVM crash, hard shut down, or network failure.
 Then a new oldest node will take over and a new singleton actor is created.
 For these failure scenarios there will not be a graceful hand-over, but more than one active singletons is prevented by all